Ferula assa-foetida

 Ferula assa-foetida is a species of Ferula endemic to Southern Iran.
-It is the source of asafoetida, but its production is confined to Southern Iran, especially the area near Lar.
+It is a source of asafoetida, but not the main source, although many sources claim so.
+The production of asafoetida from this species is confined to Southern Iran, especially the area near Lar.

 Outside its native range, other asafoetida-producing species are often misidentified as F. assa-foetida.
 For example, F. foetida is mistaken for F. assa-foetida in Flora of the U.S.S.R. and Flora of Pakistan.
-In a molecular phylogenetic study, all the plant samples of F. assa-foetida collected in Central Iran were clustered with other species such as F. alliacea and F. gabrielii instead of with the verified sample of F. assa-foetida collected in Southern Iran.
-Chemical analyses of asafoetida samples obtained from local markets also showed that asafoetida-producing species in Eastern Iran were F. lutensis, F. foetida, F. alliacea, etc., instead of F. assa-foetida.
+In a molecular phylogenetic study, all the plant samples of F. assa-foetida collected in Central Iran were not the true species, but F. alliacea and F. gabrielii or their close relatives instead.
+Chemical analyses of asafoetida samples obtained from local markets in Eastern Iran also showed that asafoetida-producing species there were F. lutensis, F. foetida, F. alliacea, etc., instead of F. assa-foetida.

 F. pseudalliacea and F. rubricaulis are endemic to western and southwestern Iran and are sometimes considered conspecific with F. assa-foetida.